-Upfront costs that have no incoming revenue to pay for them is the biggest issue with this model.
+Upfront costs that have no incoming revenue to pay for them are the biggest issue with this model.
 Free users also will take up other resources such as the support staff.

 This brings users in forcing them to upgrade to a paid version once they fill their 2 GB.
 The freemium model is always going to be a hybrid pricing model with another one on this list.

 In the old days, the only usage-based pricing model applicable was a pay-per-view movie or fight on cable.
-This pricing model has become trendy in the SaaS world due to the widespread appeal.
+This pricing model has become trendy in the SaaS world due to its widespread appeal.